 Western World - Crimes of Honor

 Crimes of honor are considered to be crimes that are directly connected to the honor or shame of the men in society.
-For years, in many western cultures many patriarchal societies have given men the authority over women in every aspect of their lives.
-Through this authority, women can be overpowered and controlled by any male position (a boyfriend, husband, or father) in order to protect his position and status in society.
-Any woman who did not comply with his rules, or established hierarchy was subjected to all manner of abuses throughout their lifetimes.
+For years, in many western cultures, many patriarchal societies have given men the authority over women in every aspect of their lives.
+Through this authority, women can be overpowered and controlled by any male position (a boyfriend, husband, or father) in order to protect their position and status in society.
+Any woman who did not comply with his rules or established hierarchy was subjected to all manner of abuses throughout their lifetimes.